msaf9/Git-Cheatsheet/README.md

 - [License](#license)

 ## Introduction
+Git is a distributed version control system used for code management.
+This repository is a git cheat sheet with some regularly used git commands.

 ## Motivation
 I created this cheatsheet for my references as it is hard to checkout on the git website or other resources.